Mexico: help for US on migrants “can’t go on forever”

 Although migrants were granted humanitarian visas to stay in Mexico until they had their U.S. hearings, they often had to wait in dangerous areas controlled by cartels, leaving them vulnerable to being kidnapped, assaulted, raped or even killed.
 Others were transported by bus to parts of southern Mexico or “invited” to return to their home countries.

+While a tent encampment closed down in the nearby city of Matamoros after Biden suspended Remain in Mexico, now a similar encampment of about 2,000 migrants has sprung up near a border bridge in Reynosa.

+“We believe it will be a very hard situation, very difficult,” said Rev. Francisco Gallardo, director of the Matamoros Casa del Migrante shelter.
+He called the encampments “inhumane” and called on authorities to prevent a repeat of such conditions.

-Mexico technically could block the program by refusing to accept migrants asked to stay in Mexico under the Migrant Protection Protocols.
+Mexico technically could block the return of the Remain in Mexico program by refusing to accept migrants asked to stay there under what is formally known as the Migrant Protection Protocols.
 But analysts like Tonatiuh Guillén, former head of Mexico’s migration agency, consider that unlikely given the country’s history of cooperation with the U.S.

 Guillén said Mexican officials will probably go along even though the country doesn’t have sufficient resources to deal with an influx of asylum seekers at the border and nonprofit shelters south of the border are overwhelmed.